mohamedhayibor/slim-contracts/README.md

 # slim-contracts

-Non compliant contracts, for experimentations only
+Non compliant contracts, for quick experimentations only

+* no safemath
+* no events